Nuclei-Software/nuclei-sdk/doc/source/design/board/gd32vf103c_longan_nano.rst

 Extensions
 ~~~~~~~~~~

-There are two extensions on the board:
+There are three extensions on the board:

 * On the back of the circuit board there is a socket for a micro SD card.